Media Plugin

 Adding the Plugin in Monaca

-In order to use this plugin, please Media plugin in Monaca Cloud IDE.
+In order to use this plugin, please enable Media plugin in Monaca Cloud IDE.

 Supported Platforms